 Why Functional Sports Nutrition Will Be Your Secret Weapon

 I know you’re looking for an edge.
 While most athletes realize sports nutrition is important, few appreciate how much it can be a game changer.
 Have you ever heard of a guy by the name of Tom Brady?
-Brady, an NFL all-star, came off of the best season of his career at age 39.
-Granted, Brady’s work ethic and physical skills are certainly one of a kind, there is no doubt his nutrition regimen plays a major role as to why he continues to perform at such a high level.
+Brady came off of the best season of his career at age 39.
+While Toms work ethic and physical skills are certainly one of a kind, there is no doubt nutrition plays a major role as to why he continues to perform at such a high level.

-Brady’s approach to nutrition includes a commitment to a diet that minimizes inflammation.
-While nutrition is extremely individualized and different for every athlete, Brady has discovered that limiting or completely removing gluten, dairy, sugar, alcohol, fruit, and caffeine.
+Brady’s approach to nutrition includes a commitment to a diet that minimizes inflammation, is high in plants, and has meats in moderation.
+This includes limiting or completely excluding gluten, dairy, sugar, alcohol, fruit, and caffeine.
 Clearly, doing all of this allows his body to recover like a teenager and age at a snail’s pace.

-Functional Sports Nutrition is Cutting Edge
+Why Functional Sports Nutrition is Cutting Edge

 While many athletes are gifted, few can stand the test of time due to injury, wear and tear on the body, and aging.
-A large reason why so many athletes struggle to maintain performance season after season is a lack of recovery.
+A large reason why so many athletes struggle to maintain performance throughout the season and as they age is a lack of recovery.
 This is where functional nutrition comes in.
 I’m not talking about just slamming some chocolate milk after a workout.
 I’m talking about knowing if even you should be drinking chocolate milk after your workout based on your individual biology.

-Should you be taking an individualized vitamin regimen?
-If so, how much?
+Should you be taking vitamins and supplements and if so, how much?
 The bottle says to take 2 soft gels of supplement XYZ but can that really be the proper dose for a 180 lbs defensive back as well as a 300 lbs offensive linemen, or a 110 lbs female cross country runner?
 Do you know which foods may be adding to inflammation in your body?
 Do you know which ones to increase to reduce inflammation in your body?
 Do you ever feel fatigued and can’t figure out why?

 The Cookie Cutter Approach to Sports Nutrition is Over